Hey there 👋,

 But that’s probably not true!

-These income reports aren’t just a reflection of the progress and my journey as a new blogger.
-Apart from something to look back on, these income reports serve two important purposes,
+These income reports aren’t just a reflection of my progress and my journey as a new blogger.
+Apart from something to look back on, these income reports serve two essential purposes,

 Why do I publish my income reports?

 Because I am a jerk, who likes to brag on the internet… JK 😁!

 The income reports are a self-documented report of my blogging journey so far, the monthly progress of a brand new blogger, an inexperienced college student who just wanted to build a full-time income stream.

 And thus, I wanted to share all that it took me to make this happen.
 But will it help or harm me?